henrygd/queue/readme.md

 ## Browser benchmark

 This test was run in Chromium.
 Chrome and Edge are the same.
-Firefox and Safari are slower and closer, with `promise-queue` in second and `fastq` in third.
+Firefox and Safari are slower and closer, with `@henrygd/queue` just edging out `promise-queue`.
+I think both are hitting the upper limit of what those browsers will allow.

 You can run or tweak for yourself here: https://jsbm.dev/c5W1T8CzAw232